microsoft/vscode-docs/docs/editor/extension-gallery.md

 You can sort the extension list by **Install Count** or **Rating** in either ascending or descending order.

-## Install an Extension
+## Install an extension

-Simply click the **Install** button and after a successful install, you'll see an **Enable** button which will prompt you to restart VS Code to enable the new extension.
+Simply click the **Install** button and after a successful install, you'll see an **Reload** button which will prompt you to restart VS Code to enable the new extension.

-## Search for an Extension
+## Search for an extension

 You can clear the Search box at the top of the Extensions View and type in the name of the extension, tool or programming language you're looking for.

 For example, typing 'python' will bring up a list of Python language extensions: